nleanba/typst-theoretic/src/base.typ

 /// = Heading
 /// #theorem(title: "Pythagoras")[
 ///   Given a right-angled triangle, the length
-///   of the hypothenuse squared is equal to the
+///   of the hypotenuse squared is equal to the
-///   sum of the squares of the remainig sides'
+///   sum of the squares of the remaining sides'
 ///   lengths.
 /// ]
 /// ```, scale-preview: 90%)